Last updated: 2026-05-18

 | Art.
 24 | Notification of data security breaches | Documented procedure, notification to the FDPIC within 72 hours |

 | Art.
-25 | Right of access | Response within 30 days to [email protected] |
+25 | Right of access | Response within 30 days to our contact form |

 | Art.
-28 | Right to data portability | JSON/CSV export available |
+28 | Right to data portability | CSV export available (other formats on the roadmap) |

 | Art.
 30 | Processing infringing personality rights, right to object | Handled by the privacy contact point |